semaphore-protocol/website/versioned_docs/version-V2/what-is-semaphore.md

 Semaphore comprises of smart contracts and [zero-knowledge](https://z.cash/technology/zksnarks/) components which work in tandem.
-The Semaphore smart contracts handles identity groups and proof verification onchain.
-The zero-knowledge components work offchain to allow users to generate identities and proofs, which allow the smart contract to update its state if these proofs are valid.
+The Semaphore smart contracts handles identity groups and proof verification on-chain.
+The zero-knowledge components work off-chain to allow users to generate identities and proofs, which allow the smart contract to update its state if these proofs are valid.